Introduction

 Materials for Twig Aphid Control

-Any good insecticide will give control of twig aphids, which are not that hard to kill.
-One exception is Safari (dinotefuran) which has not proven to be particularly effective against twig aphids.
+Twig aphids used to be easier to kill.
+However, many populations of twig aphids are now resistant to bifenthrin products, and likely all pyrethroids.
+Safari (dinotefuran) which has not proven to be particularly effective against twig aphids, although acetamiprid has shown some effect.
+Sivanto (flupyradifurone) is the best option for control, and has a very low effect upon beneficial predators and parasites.
 Adequate coverage for twig aphid control can be obtained from a backpack sprayer, backpack mistblower, high-pressure hydraulic sprayer with a handheld gun, or a tractor-driven air-blast mistblower.
-Treatments must be made before the trees break bud.
+Treatments should be made before the trees break bud.
 Treatments made before the cones break bud will result in better controls if many cones are present.
 Treatments can be made several weeks to several months before bud break, depending on how long the material will last on the tree.
 When targeting twig aphid control, however, most growers will apply chemicals in April or early May.

 Broad Spectrum Insecticides and Scales

 Predators are far easier to kill than pests.
 These natural controls provide protection against the hardest to control pest, the elongate hemlock scale.
-Broad spectrum insecticides such as organophoshates and synthetic pyrethroids have been associated with increased risk from scales.
+Broad spectrum insecticides such as organophoshates and synthetic pyrethroids have been associated with increased risk from scales and rust mites.
 Materials such as Altus or Sivanto (flupyradifurone), Neem oil, and Endeavor (pymetrozine) do not kill predators or the parasitic wasp that controls scales.
-In areas where scales are a problem, consider treating trees with one of these materials.

 Spring Applied Oil